How does the process work?

 I want to see something in person.
 May I?

 I hope so!
-The best way to do this is to visit my gallery, OA Gallery in Kirkwood, Missouri.
-Unfortunately, I am unable to set portfolio viewing appointments any longer except in special circumstances.
-Most artists are now displaying their portfolios online.
+The best way to do this is to visit the gallery at Heartland Art Club where I volunteer and exhibit samples of my work.
+It is located in Kirkwood, Missouri.
+Of course most artists are now displaying their portfolios online.
 I try to provide a large body of sample work on my website for this purpose.
 Most of my commissions come by referral so chances are you have already seen a real portrait at the home of a friend or relative.
 Don't worry.
 I guarantee your satisfaction.
 People like you are my advertising!

 What are pastels?